rackerlabs/rackspace-how-to/content/cloud-servers/use-iptables-with-centos-7.md

 product_url: cloud-servers
 ---

-Beginning with Red Hat&reg; Enterprise Linux&reg; (RHEL) 7 and CentOS 7, firewalld is available for managing iptables.
+Beginning with Red Hat&reg; Enterprise Linux&reg; (RHEL) 7 and CentOS&reg; 7, firewalld is available for managing iptables.
 As a result, you either need to use `firewall-cmd` commands, or disable firewalld and enable iptables.
 This article shows you how to use the classic iptables setup.